MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 ## Total Auditing is Essential

 - *Observation*: Total auditing of the collection is highly effective at reducing document losses.
-Without auditing and its attendant repair of damaged documents, minor errors will cause a stored collection to continue to decline over time with no barrier to extinction.
-No number of redundant copies without auditing, certainly no *reasonable* number, will prevent significant document losses over a long period.
-In addition, shocks to the system may cause servers to fail, thus reducing the actual number of active copies of a collection and accelerating further deterioration.

 Exhibit XX shows unaudited document losses over long periods with large numbers of redundant copies.